T.A.H.I.T.I.

-"T.A.H.I.T.I." is the fourteenth episode of the first season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D.
-(Strategic Homeland Intervention, Enforcement and Logistics Division), revolving around the character of Phil Coulson and his team of S.H.I.E.L.D. agents as they race to save Skye.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
+"T.A.H.I.T.I." is the fourteenth episode of the first season of the American television series Agents of S.H.I.E.L.D.
+Based on the Marvel Comics organization S.H.I.E.L.D., it follows Phil Coulson and his team of S.H.I.E.L.D. agents as they race to save Skye.
+It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's films.
 The episode was written by Jeffrey Bell and directed by Bobby Roth.

 Clark Gregg reprising his role as Coulson from the film series, and is joined by series regulars Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge.
 The characters look to save Skye (Bennet) by finding out how Coulson was resurrected by S.H.I.E.L.D. following his death in The Avengers.
 The episode introduces recurring guest star Bill Paxton to the series, and the alien race the Kree to the MCU.

 "T.A.H.I.T.I." originally aired on ABC on March 4, 2014, and according to Nielsen Media Research, was watched by 5.46 million viewers.
-It was nominated for a Primetime Emmy for its visual effects.
+It was nominated for a Primetime Emmy Award for Outstanding Special Visual Effects at the 66th Primetime Creative Arts Emmy Awards.

 Plot

 Agent Phil Coulson's S.H.I.E.L.D. team rush agent Skye to a medical facility after she was shot twice at close range by Ian Quinn.
 They are soon told that nothing can be done and that they will have to decide whether to keep her on life support or not.
 Coulson is unable to reach Director Nick Fury, who previously resurrected Coulson, and so decides to go looking for the doctors that brought him back to life himself, knowing that they will be able to save her.
 As they travel to Bethesda to see Dr. Streiten, who oversaw Coulson's resurrection, Coulson reveals to agents Leo Fitz and Jemma Simmons how he was brought back, despite the information being above their clearance: his injuries were healed and then his brain was stimulated until he woke up.
 Whatever was used to heal his injuries can be used to save Skye.

 Coulson is ordered to take Quinn in by S.H.I.E.L.D., but he knows that he cannot delay, and so keeps him in custody on their plane.
 They are soon boarded by agents John Garrett and Antoine Triplett.
 They have been hunting Quinn for some time now, and Coulson, who is old friends with Garrett, convinces them to leave Quinn on board until Skye is saved.
 Garrett interrogates Quinn on the plane, and Quinn reveals that he was instructed to shoot Skye by the Clairvoyant, who can see everything except for how Coulson was resurrected, and is now forcing Coulson to find out how he was brought back.
-Unfortunately, Coulson learns that Dr. Streiten and the facility where he was treated actually do not exist in Bethesda.
+Coulson learns that Dr. Streiten and the facility where he was treated actually do not exist in Bethesda.